UedaTakeyuki/view2/README.md

 ./autostart.sh --off
 ```

-Tecknically speaking, autostart.sh set timer service of systemctl for view.sh.
-Incase you are familiar with crontab, it's OK to set view.sh on the cron yourself instead of using autostart command.
+Technically speaking, autostart.sh set timer service of systemctl for view.sh.
+In case you are familiar with crontab, it's OK to set view.sh on the cron yourself instead of using autostart command.

 You can confirm current status with --status option: